at Wallinger Ricker Schlotter Tostmann, Patent- und Rechtsanwälte Partnerschaft mbB

 Michael Wallinger is one of the founding partners of the German law firm Wallinger Ricker Schlotter Tostmann and an important member of the firm’s mechanical engineering, electrical engineering and physics IP practice group.
 Dr Wallinger holds a PhD in mechanical engineering and is admitted as a German and European patent attorney.

-Dr Wallinger has been involved in high-profile patent litigation since 1983, including hundreds of patent infringement, patent nullity and patent opposition cases, as well as IP arbitration.
-A considerable number of these cases were landmark decisions decided by the German Federal Supreme Court, which include:
+Dr Wallinger has been involved in high-profile patent litigation since 1983; he has handled hundreds of patent infringement, patent nullity and patent opposition cases, as well as IP arbitration.
+A considerable number of these cases were landmark decisions decided by the German Federal Supreme Court, including: